jaydippatel83/worldwidelink/README.md

 ![Pwered By](https://github.com/jaydippatel83/worldwidelink/assets/54347081/06814432-36f3-4ef5-b712-78fe01c94236)

-## What it does
-⚖️ Multipurpose Escrow: Multipurpose Cross-Chain escrow agreement ensures ethical behavior in decentralized transactions between two parties.
-In WWL, both parties stake tokens, offering dispute resolution through a DAO arbitrator.

-🔄 Lending and Borrowing: CCIP-powered Cross-Chain Lending and Borrowing: Seamlessly support Ethereum, Polygon, and Avalanche through the WWL, eliminating the need for bridging or native gas tokens.

-🚨SOS Alerts based automatic fund transfer: Millions locked on the chain may be inaccessible in emergencies.
-With WWL SOS Alerts, set triggers: if inactive, Trigger 1 sends an email via Chainlink Keeper; if still inactive, Trigger 2 alerts loved ones and transfers funds.

-💼 Liquid Staking: Cross-chain liquid staking aggregator that enables users to provide liquidity across different protocols on various blockchains, all on one platform.

-💸 On/Off-Ramp Integration: WWL offers integration with the Transak SDK to simplify the process for users to on and off-ramp crypto to WWL.

-🔄 Token Transfer: Users can seamlessly transfer tokens across different blockchains within the Dapp, eliminating the need for bridging, managing native tokens for gas fees, or handling multiple wallets.

-🎉 Airdrop: Created a subgraph to retrieve user transactions from cross-chain lending/borrowing contracts and rewarded them with an airdrop of WWL tokens.

 ## Challenges we ran into
 🚧 We tried to utilize functions to implement notifications through a POST API for sending emails.
 However, we encountered a "custom error" when calling the function consumer contract.
 To address this issue, we created a Chainlink Node to implement the desired functionality 🛠️